What Your 650 Credit Score Says About You

 What do lenders look at when assessing loan eligibility?

-Lenders look at a variety of factors in assessing loan eligibility, such as your credit scores, income, debt-to-income ratio, job stability, and other debt obligations.
+Lenders consider various factors when assessing loan eligibility, including your credit score, income, debt-to-income ratio, job stability, and other debt obligations.

 More From This Author